Clough House Interpreters

 As the public faces of the Clough House, located on the property of the Old North Church and Historic Site, Interpreters will be trained in both Captain Jackson’s Historic Chocolate Shop and our new living history space, Patriot's Corner.
 Clough House interpreters educate and engage our visitors on the history of colonial chocolate.
 Patriot's Corner will be a changing program, usually in the first person.
-The upcoming program in Patriot's Corner is about Henry Wadsworth Longfellow.
+The current program in Patriot's Corner is about Henry Wadsworth Longfellow.
 Interpreters, wearing period-appropriate clothing (provided), conduct chocolate demonstrations with tools and materials found in the 18th century.
 Each of these living history programs contains an essential retail component for which Interpreters are also responsible.

 · Welcoming all visitors upon entrance